 Challenges can arise when a landowner makes an agreement with the wind company, but renters or neighbours are residing close enough to be affected by the noise or shadow flicker effects.

 It is important that companies obtain valid land valuations.
 Wind projects in Central and South America have faced protests over land under communal use, including by indigenous communities, when it has emerged that the projects have negotiated leases at rates that are below actual land value.
-In Mexico, where landowners and users cede their property permanently or temporarily for energy projects36, some community members have protested about previously agreed land access by erecting barriers to acquired plots during construction, causing project companies to renegotiate the land rates.
-The proposed scale of massive wind developments can also be problematic.
+In Mexico, where landowners and users cede their property permanently or temporarily for energy projects, some community members have protested about previously agreed land access by erecting barriers to acquired plots during construction, causing project companies to renegotiate the land rates.

-Wind farm construction generally requires a small workforce-using local workers plus some nonlocal workers with specialist skills for short periods of time.
+Wind farm construction generally requires a small workforce-using local workers plus some non-local workers with specialist skills for short periods of time.
 In most instances, the non-local workers will rent accommodation.
 In locations where availability of such housing is limited, rental prices can increase temporarily and a short boost to a localized economy may occur.

 Benefit-sharing (including the payment of royalties) tends to be more typical for hydropower projects rather than wind.
-But the Windplan Groen project in Flevoland province in the Netherlands is an example where local communities are allowed to invest in the project37.
+But the Windplan Groen project in Flevoland province in the Netherlands is an example where local communities are allowed to invest in the project.